altunenes/sorceress/docs/api_reference.md

 Function add lines to the image to create an illusion to see actual photo.
 I dont sure can we classify this as an optical illusion but I inspired from the Akiyoshi Kitaoka.eyecolour

 If you select `alphablending==True`  line colors are much more stable against the luminance change in the background image.
 It's because in opencv, when you overlay two images or colors the function called `addWeighted` mixes the colors in very "small tones" but you probably do not even notice.
 Still, this function which I called alpha blending, is much more stable to luminance change.
 Use both, in the same way and see what is differs.

+Note that this function automatically fits the image of the dimensions.
+You may encounter some "problems" with the style parameter.
+For example you may see "horizontal" lines even if you select "vertical".
+So in that case, try to change your parameters.

+There are so many styles.
+Try them all.

 ```
 """
     Adds lines to an image.
     Arguments:
     img: input image
-    linecolour1: first line colour
-    linecolour2: second line colour
-    linecolour3: third line colour
+    linecolours:  line colours
-    alphablending: if True, line colors are much more stable against the luminance change in the background image.
+    alphablending: if False, line colors are much more stable against the luminance change in the background image.
+    thickness: line thickness (default=3)
+    frequency: line frequency (default=3)
+    style: "vertical","horizontal", "diagonal","cross","zigzag","cross","checkerboard", "wave", "wave2", "circles", "rectangles"
+    amplitude: wave amplitude (default=1) // only for wave and wave2
+    period: wave period (default=15)    // only for wave and wave2
+    midpoint: wave midpoint (default=12) // only for wave and wave2
     :return:
     """
 ```